-More than 4.7 billion people use Google for web searches on a daily basis.
+Almost 4.5 billion people use Google for web searches on a daily basis.
 That’s an insanely high number of people looking for things to do, things to know, things to buy, and places to go.
-When a spider is used to search for a keyword, it scans millions of web pages in a matter of seconds and compiles a list of top hits.

 1. Website architecture + layout